GSA/USSM/_pages/m3/m3glossary.md

         description: An artifact (usually created in a prior activity) or an event recommended to support completion of activities.
       - name: Exit Outcome
         description: An outcome that should be achieved by the time a phase is complete but is not necessarily a tollgate.
-      - name: Tollgate
-        description: A checkpoint to access risk and inform budget/funding decisions for the migration.
       - name: Output
         description: An artifact or an event that is produced by an activity to facilitate robust planning and migration activities in comprehensive program artifacts.
       - name: Guildance Item
         description: A supporting tool for agencies to evaluate their plans and program artifacts against leading practices; guidance items can be used to shape the content of agency specific documentation when not using a template.
-      - name: Tollgate Review Discussion
+      - name: Progress Review Discussion
-        description: A summary review that must be submitted at the end of a tollgate with key components to inform risk review and budget/funding decisions for the migration.
+        description: A summary review that must be submitted at the end of a phase with key components to inform risk review and budget/funding decisions for the migration.